Equable/parseMODBUS/README.md

 <h2><b><u>Version</u></b></h2>

+>* 1.3
+>   * Working JAR now available
+>   * fixed issue where you had to close application in order to parse in a different mode or change file
+>   * can now parse the same file multiple times in each mode. will automatically refresh the table
 >* 1.2 App UI
 >   * Now have new UI to select between Response and Request
 >   * Data for response will be put into table on new UI. (request to follow soon)